pylua-dot-code/weather-app-tui/README.md

 This is how I am making this project:
  - I am making this using VSCode on Ubuntu 24.04LTS.
  - I have decided to use tview for the TUI library as it seems to fit my needs.
- - I am attempting to follow Go file structures but as this is my first project I cannot guarantee a clea
+ - I am attempting to follow Go file structures but as this is my first project I cannot guarantee a clean and easy to understand project.
+I used (this project)[https://github.com/Skarlso/gtui] as a reference to how to do this.

 ## Building
 No steps are avalible at this time as I have only just started using go.